 Professor John Henrik Clark once said, "A good teacher, like a good entertainer first must hold his audience's attention, then he can teach his lesson."

-As marketers and business people, we’re teaching lessons every day - using our web content to educate and inform our visitors until they see the value of our products and services.
-But before we enter these “teaching moments” with our prospects, we have to somehow attract their attention.
+Using web content to educate and inform visitors until they see the value of products and services is what leads through the buyer's journey.
+But, before we enter these teaching moments with our prospects, we have to somehow attract their attention.

-I’ve started to notice that different people mean different things when they mention this goal.
-Some are hoping to expand their reach to new networks of people.
-Others want people to start looking around on their website or blog, sharing their social posts, or watching their YouTube videos.
+Just because marketers may have the same goal doesn't mean that the details are the same for each company.
+Some are hoping to expand their reach to new networks of people, while others want to attract their target personas to start looking around on their website or blog, sharing their social posts, or engaging with their video content.

 Whether your definition is more about entering prospects' consciousness or getting them to take initial action, your goal is the same as Professor Clark's...get your audience's attention.

-Once you’ve figured out a few ways to attract attention and generate “brand awareness,” the only way to improve and grow is to set measurable goals and then work to achieve them.
+Once you've figured out ways to attract attention and generate brand awareness, the best way to improve and grow is to set SMART goals and strategize the best way to achieve them.

-Most goal-savvy business people know how to track conversion rates and sales, but how do you track something as general and “fluffy” as awareness?
-In the traditional days of marketing and advertising, you just didn’t.
-There was no way to know how many people paid attention to companies’ radio ads, billboards, and press releases.
-Unless customers called up sales and mentioned these channels, there was no way to track ROI.
+Most goal-savvy business people know how to track conversion rates and sales, but how are you tracking awareness?
+In the traditional days of marketing and advertising, you just didn't.
+There was no way to know how many people paid attention to companies' radio ads, billboards, and press releases.
+Unless customers called up sales and mentioned these channels, tracking ROI became quite the task.

-Here, I’ve laid out the top five most compelling metrics your team can use to set SMART goals and start increasing brand awareness.
+When tracking brand awareness, here are the top five most compelling metrics your team can shape their SMART goals around.